rajbot/quarantine-guide/index.md

 ### Gloves

-You should wear gloves when disinfecting surfaces or receiving deliveries.
+You should wear gloves when disinfecting surfaces.
+Reusable gloves can be left outside for three days before being used again, and gloves used for disinfecting should not be used for any other purpose.
+If using disposable gloves, do not reuse them.
+Here is a video on how to properly remove disposable gloves.
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/dyLEd9cng5U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Remember to always wash your hands afterwards.

 ## How